drussell1974/cssow/src/teacher_web/README.md

 > chmod +x /src/teacher_web/geckodriver.exe

-Try...

-> cp /src/teacher_web/geckodriver.exe /usr/bin/
+### Windows

+1. Check your version of chrome (paste in the address bar - chrome://settings/help)

+2. Download the version of chromedriver to match the version of chrome you have installed, from https://chromedriver.chromium.org/downloads and extract to /src/teacher_web/chromedriver.exe

+NOTE: You may need to ensure driver is not blocked...

+3. Open explorer /src/teacher_web/chromedriver.exe

+4. Right-click chromedriver.exe

+5. At the bottom of the General tab tick unblock and click ok

+NOTE: Check Anti-virus software

+## Running the Selenium/UI tests

-Use 'yarn test-ui' from package.json to run automated browser tests (with file pattern uitest_*.py) using Selenium, or directly from the command line...
+Use 'yarn test-ui' from package.json to run automated browser tests (with file pattern uitest_*.py) using Selenium, or directly from the command line. e.g.

-Create a test user (see web/settings/test-ui/settings.py and respective .env file for TEST_USER_NAME and TEST_USER_PSWD to create user accordingly as a teacher for TEST_SCHEME_OF_WORK_ID).
+1. Create a test user (see web/settings/test-ui/settings.py and respective .env file for TEST_USER_NAME and TEST_USER_PSWD to create user accordingly as a teacher for TEST_SCHEME_OF_WORK_ID).
 Update TEST_* variables accordingly.

+2. Run a single test

+> python -m unittest discover --start-directory ./tests/ui_test/ -p uitest_schemeofwork_default_*.py

 If necessary, install a mail server to recieve reset password messages https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-on-ubuntu-20-04 and https://help.ubuntu.com/community/Dovecot